gpavanb1/AutoMute/README.md

 # AutoMute

-React video player component that automatically disables video when there is no video
+React video player component that automatically disables video when there is no audio

 Useful in one-many video conferencing settings such as classrooms or interactive presentations